SnapGen++: Unleashing Diffusion Transformers for Efficient High-Fidelity Image Generation on Edge Devices: Method

 where $[k_{\mathcal{N}_r(b)}]$ and $[v_{\mathcal{N}_r(b)}]$ represent the concatenation of key and value blocks within the neighborhood $\mathcal{N}_r(b)$.
-This formulation enforces spatial locality, produces a block-sparse attention pattern that scales efficiently as $\mathcal{O}(N^2 / B)$, and preserves strong local contextual modeling for high-resolution features.
-It is worth noting that different hyperparameter combinations of the block number $B$ and neighborhood radius $r$ can be used, effectively controlling the token-level spatial neighborhood size (see the supplementary material for a detailed illustration).
+As illustrated in \cref{fig:bna_illustration}(c), this formulation recovers token-level locality and can extend the effective receptive field beyond a fixed window, with complexity $\mathcal{O}(N^2 / B)$.
+Compared to per-token neighborhood attention, which incurs irregular memory access and high overhead on mobile devices, the blockwise neighborhood formulation leverages contiguous token chunks for efficient batched computations and improved hardware utilization.
+Different choices of block number $B$ and neighborhood radius $r$ allow flexible control of the token-level receptive field (see supplementary material for details).

-The final attention score is a linear interpolation between glocal attention and local attention, conditional on the input hidden states.
-This nove sparse attention design substantially reduces the overall attention overhead while preserving generation quality.
+The final attention score is a linear interpolation between global attention and local attention, conditional on the input hidden states.
+This novel sparse attention design substantially reduces the overall attention overhead while preserving generation quality.
 As shown in \cref{fig:dit_ablation} (third column), our sparse attention model achieves a latency of \textit{293\,ms} without loss of generation quality (val loss of \textit{0.513}).